jcuic5/mav-gate-detection/README.md

 Requirements: OpenCV, PyTorch, Jupyter Notebook

 ## Run
+Put the dataset `WashingtonOBRace` under the repo.
 Download saved models: https://drive.google.com/drive/folders/1_L6Vzn01lf_hUjFGckGz6qNewVFDrCHq?usp=sharing.
 Then put them in the folder `learned_weights/` in the repo root directory.

 The codes is with the same structure of the report.
 For only checking the proposed method(report section 3), just run `gate_detection.ipynb`.

 - Report section 2.1